 It's clear that society has a divorce complex fuelled by the media and it's hurting everybody.
-The reason it took me so long the separate is that I feared being labelled a failure, a bad parent, and 'one of them'!
-Why did I think that, why do a lot of people think that?
+The reason it took me so long the separate was that I feared being labelled a failure, a bad parent, and 'one of them'!
+Why did I think that?
+Why do a lot of people think that?

 When I first started working full-time after university, I was taken around and introduced to everybody in the office.
 It seemed every sad-and-sorry-looking person was pointed out as divorced after we stepped out of their hearing distance.

 'Poor Neil, his wife left him a few months back and he's been so useless ever since', and 'Jan has been a nervous wreck since she broke up with her husband, so don't get caught in the lunch room with her or otherwise you'll hear her whole life story', and 'Darlene's single with three kids and always on the hunt for a new man, so watch out!'.